escapin/EVotingMachine/README.txt

 The verified Java code of the case study is the folder 'src'.

-Note that this code uses ideal functionalities for the u cryptographic operations and models the interactions of the untrusted environment (adversary) with the system component, as described in the section "Privacy Game" of the paper.
-This code is, therefore, not meant to be executed (running it does not give any reasonable results, because many aspects of a run depend on an untrusted and unpredictable environment which is not programmed to behave in any reasonable way).
+Note that this Java code describes a privacy game (see Section VI of the accompanying paper).
+And hence, as is, it is not meant be
+runnable: In this code, the cryptographic operations have been replaced by ideal functionalalities as explained in Section VI.
+In a runnable system the ideal functinalities would have to be replaced back by the actual cryptographic operations, i.e., the realization of the ideal functionalities as provided in the paper referred to in Section VI-C. Also, the Java code now contains the environment Etilde_u.
+This environment, among others, models untrusted network libraries.
+So, in order for the system to be runnable one would simply have to replace the environment by an actual network library.
+(Note that we have proven security of the system for all network libraries.
+That is, the security does not depend on which specific library we take.)

 Static IFC check
 ================